inariksit/inariksit.github.io/_posts/2019-12-12-embedding-grammars.markdown

 ## Installation in Python

-### 0) Check if it's already installed
+### Using the binary: PGF library is already installed

 <!--Depending on how you installed GF, you might already have the Python bindings. -->
-If you downloaded the Mac or Ubuntu binary, then you should have the Python bindings already.
-(Of course, if you have Mac or Ubuntu but you installed GF in another way, you can still download the binary just for the sake of the libraries and ignore everything else that comes with it!)
+If you downloaded the Mac or Ubuntu binary of GF, then you should have the Python bindings already.

 To test if you have the Python bindings, open a Python shell and type `import pgf`: